3fon3fonov/exostriker/README.md

 $ cd exostriker
 $ python exostriker_gui.py

 Generally, you do not need to install anything if you already have all the dependencies needed for the tool to run.
-For dependency list, see the "setup.py" file.
+For the dependency list, see the "setup.py" file.
-The Exo-Striker will automatically compile the Fortran code for you at the first start of the program and will keep you updated if the source code was updated (if you regurely "git pull").
+The Exo-Striker will automatically compile the Fortran code for you at the first start of the program and will keep you updated if the source code was updated (if you regularly "git pull").

 #######################################################